OmkarKatkade/Data-Science/README.md

 # Data-Science
-This repo holds everything that I have done related to Data Science so far.
+This repo holds my work related to Data Science so far.
 All files are mostly jupyter notebook files.